Maresha: Decline and fall

 The city began its decline during the Maccabean Revolt against the Seleucid Empire (2nd century BCE) when the city was used as base to combat the rebels.
 The Book of Maccabees reports that Judas Maccabeus and his forces marched through Marisa in around 163/2 BCE when the city was burnt during Judas' conquest of the Idumaean region, from Hebron to Azotus (Ashdod).

 Following the rebellion and its success, John Hyrcanus conquered the city in c.
-112 BCE, forcibly converting its inhabitants to Judaism.
+112 BCE, forcibly converting its inhabitants to Judaism, Hyrcanus' conquest ended the life of the city of Maresha.
+He apparently forbade its inhabitants from living in the upper city, where a garrison was stationed.

+Very meager artifactual remains are evident from the late 2nd century BCE up to 40 BCE, found in only one corner of the upper city, and almost none in the large lower city surrounding it, which once covered an area of 320 dunams.

+If indeed neither the upper nor the lower city were reinhabited at least in part, the one remaining possibility mentioned by Amos Cloner is that the name of Maresha was transferred to the nearby hill of Bet Guvrin, which could have been used as the main settlement of the district for several decades, from the end of the second century BCE until its destruction by the Parthians.
+A first-century BCE coin, presumed to have been minted by the citizens of Maresha, was discovered during excavations at Bet Guvrin, which can be interpreted as an argument in favour of this suggestion.

 In 63 BCE, as part of the arrangements made by Pompey in the region, Maresha, along with all of Edom, was separated from the Jewish kingdom and returned to Idumea.
 In 47 BCE Julius Caesar then annexed the city to Judea.

 Maresha was finally destroyed in 40 BCE by the Parthians as part of the power struggle between Antigonus of the Hasmoneans who had sought their aid and Herod, who was a son of the converted Antipater the Idumaean and was being supported by the Romans.

-It remains unclear where the city of Marissa was located after Hyrkanus captured it and apparently forbade its inhabitants from living in the upper city, where a garrison was stationed.
-Very meager remains from the time up to 40 BCE were found in one corner of the upper city, and almost none in the large lower city surrounding it, which once covered an area of 320 dunams.
-If indeed neither the upper nor the lower city were reinhabited at least in part, the one remaining possibility mentioned by Amos Cloner is that the name of Maresha was transferred to the nearby hill of Bet Guvrin, which could have been used as the main settlement of the district for several decades, from the end of the second century BCE until its destruction by the Parthians.
-A first-century BCE coin, presumed to have been minted by the citizens of Maresha, was discovered during excavations at Bet Guvrin, which can be interpreted as an argument in favour of this suggestion.

 After Maresha: Beth Gabra/Eleutheropolis

-After the demise of Maresha, the neighbouring Idumean/Jewish town of Beth Gabra or Beit Guvrin succeeded it as the main settlement in the area.
+After the demise of Maresha, the Idumean/Jewish town of Beth Gabra or Beit Guvrin succeeded it as the main settlement in the area.
 Shaken by two successive and disastrous Jewish revolts against Roman rule in the 1st and 2nd centuries, the town recovered its importance only at the beginning of the 3rd century when it was re-established as a Roman city under the new name of Eleutheropolis.
 By the time of Eusebius of Caesarea (d.
 340 CE), Maresha itself was already a deserted place: he mentions the city in his Onomasticon, saying that it was at a distance of "two milestones from Eleutheropolis".